- Best debit card for getting cash at foreign ATMs: Scotiabank

 Best for making foreign purchases

-For making purchases abroad, you may want to look into an Visa debit card from CIBC.
-CIBC is part of the Plus Network around the world and using your Visa debit card gives you access to anywhere Visa is accepted.
+For making purchases overseas, you may want to look into a Visa debit card from CIBC.
+CIBC is part of the global Plus Network and using your Visa debit card gives you access to anywhere Visa is accepted worldwide.
 CIBC charges fees on par with the major banks.
-If you prefer to spend your money directly from your chequing account rather than your credit card, this option may be for you.

 |Foreign transaction (admin) fee:||2.5%|